 Oklahoma Civil Statute of Limitations: Related Resources

 The statute of limitations in Oklahoma civil cases can vary.
 Whether you are filing a premises liability case in Tulsa, or a product defect claim in Oklahoma City, time is of the essence when deciding whether to file your case.
-If you want to know if you have a valid legal claim, you should contact an injury attorney for an evaluation at no cost to you.
+If you want to know if you have a valid legal claim and want to ensure that it's filed in a timely manner, you should contact a litigation attorney in Oklahoma today.

 Contact a qualified attorney.